 Minimum 2.0 GPA*

-Current U-M Ann Arbor students currently declared in an engineering, science or math major
+Current U-M Ann Arbor students currently declared in engineering

 Undergraduate students only